 Here are a few popular cat breeds and some of their more prominent features.
 Remember, this does not mean your cat is of that breed - only that you might be able to say there’s a resemblance.

 Short hair, blue eyes, and a colorpoint coat pattern are the traits shared between traditional and modern Siamese cats.
-Modern Siamese also has uniquely svelte bodies and an elongated head.
+Modern Siamese also has uniquely svelte bodies and elongated head.

 A stocky build and a very long coat constitute the typical Persian look, along with large round eyes and a short nose.
 Modern Persian cats have flat faces, with their nose pushed back.
 More about Persian Cats.

 Himalayans, aka Himmies, share the build and coat length of the Persians but have a pointed color pattern.
 More about Himalayan Cats.